Differentiable Stochastic Halo Occupation Distribution with Galaxy Intrinsic Alignments: Applications of differentiable capabilities

 \section{Applications of differentiable capabilities}

 We demonstrate the utility of \diffhodia with gradient-based optimization experiments.
 These experiments illustrate how gradients in the simulation can be used to obtain parameter estimates and posteriors over parameters of interest from mock observational data.
 All experimental results presented use a value of $N_{\text{max}} = 48$, $\tau = 0.1$, and \texttt{SubhaloPhaseSpace} with a \texttt{NFWPhaseSpace} fallback.
 A constant radial alignment strength model is used for the subhalo IA.
+This combination of phase space and alignment model is sufficient to accurately model the IA of \textsc{tng300}, as studied in \citet{vanalfen_2023}.
 As our construction follows \citet{horowitz2022} closely, and having validated both the accuracy and differentiability of \diffhodia against \halotoolsia, our emphasis will be on the IA parameters $\mucen$ and $\musat$; several experiments illustrating the differentiability of the HOD are included in \citet{horowitz2022}.
 We construct moment-matching and differentiable correlation function optimization objectives.
 In addition, we demonstrate accelerated inference with \diffhodia using HMC, compared to \halotoolsia with MCMC.